crossplane/crossplane/design/design-doc-composition-functions.md

           return rsp
 ```

-Starlark is a (very) limited dialect of Python designed configuration.
-It embeds
+Starlark is a (very) limited dialect of Python designed for configuration.
+It
-into many languages - including Go.
-This makes it a great candidate to build a
+embeds into many languages, including Go.
+This makes it a great candidate to
-generic Function that allows Composition authors to provide _inline_ logic in a
+build a generic Function that allows Composition authors to provide _inline_
-general-purpose-esque programming language.
-This is similar to the ["GitHub
+logic in a general-purpose-ish programming language.
+This is similar to the
-Script"][github-script] GitHub Action that lets you plug some arbitrary logic
+["GitHub Script"][github-script] GitHub Action that lets you plug some arbitrary
-into a GitHub Action pipeline when no existing Action does quite what you need.
+logic into a GitHub Action pipeline when no existing Action does quite what you
+need.

 #### Iterating on Compositions